Note

 Organizational messages in AI adoption score

-Organizational messages in AI adoption score enable you to drive awareness of Microsoft 365 Copilot features for licensed users that haven’t tried certain key Copilot capabilities yet.
-You can use organizational messages to quickly deliver actionable notifications directly in Microsoft products (including Teams and Windows), targeted to users based on their Microsoft 365 Copilot activity, all while maintaining user-level privacy.
+Organizational messages in AI adoption score help you promote Microsoft 365 Copilot features to licensed users who haven't tried key capabilities yet.
+Use organizational messages to quickly deliver actionable notifications directly in Microsoft products (including Teams and Windows), targeted to users based on their Microsoft 365 Copilot activity, all while maintaining user-level privacy.

 To use organizational messages in AI adoption score, you must be assigned one of the following admin roles: